dvdgeroconnell/pands-project/README.md

     3. Outputs a scatter plot of each pair of variables
     4. Performs any other analysis you think is appropriate

-The requiremnent for original text and analysis is emphasized in the Project Description.
+The requirement for original text and analysis is emphasized in the Project Description.

 ## Approach
-While it was left open as to whether to create a Jupyter notebook as well as the README, it was decided to capture the reasearch and analysis in the README to avoid repetition and / or referencing over and back between documents.
+While it was left open as to whether to create a Jupyter notebook as well as the README, I decided to capture the reasearch and analysis in the README to avoid repetition and / or referencing over and back between documents.
 The primary Python packages used were the NumPy, Matplotlib Pandas and Seaborn packages.
 For the scatter plots and best fit lines, I used both Numpy / Matplotlib and Seaborn as a comparison.

 # Background - Fisher's Iris Data Set
 <a name="Background---Fisher's-Iris-Data-Set"></a>

-The Iris flower data set was originally gathered by botanist [Edgar Anderson](https://en.wikipedia.org/wiki/Edgar_Anderson) as part of his work to develop techniques to quantify geographic variation the morphological differences and geographical variations between different species of Iris - Iris setosa, Iris versicolor and Iris virginica.
+The Iris flower data set was originally gathered by botanist [Edgar Anderson](https://en.wikipedia.org/wiki/Edgar_Anderson) as part of his work to develop techniques to quantify geographic variation the morphological differences and geographical variations between different species of Iris - *Iris setosa*, *Iris versicolor* and *Iris virginica*.

 **Figure 1 - Iris Species**
 ![Iris species](images/iris_species_2.png)
 Source [g8]

 The data set contains 150 sets of measurements, consisting of a set of 50 measurements for each of the 3 species of Iris flowers across 4 attributes, those being petal length, petal width, sepal length and sepal width, measured in centimeters.
-The measurements cover the sepal and petal length and width for each flower in cm.
-These are shown in Figure 2 below.
+The attributes and how they apply to the flower itself are shown in Figure 2.

 **Figure 2 - Iris Characteristics**
 ![Iris characteristics](images/iris_characteristics.png)
 Source [g4]

-The dataset is often called "Fisher's Iris data set" as it was presented as an example of linear discriminant analysis in a 1936 paper, *"The use of multiple measurements in taxonomic problems"* by the British statistician and biologist [Ronald A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher).
+The data set is often called "Fisher's Iris data set" as it was presented as an example of linear discriminant analysis in a 1936 paper, *"The use of multiple measurements in taxonomic problems"* by the British statistician and biologist [Ronald A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher).
 [Linear discriminant analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) is a method used in statistics, and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 Fisher used the Iris data set to demonstrate how his linear discriminant model could be used to distinguish the 3 species from each other based on the 4 known attributes [g1].
 The paper is available [here](https://digital.library.adelaide.edu.au/dspace/handle/2440/15227).

 This data set is widely used in field of statistical data analysis and pattern recognition / machine learning.
 It is often used to understand classification and clustering algorithms.

-This dataset is particularly popular due to its simplicity and the clear separation of the different species based on the measured attributes.
+This data set is particularly popular due to its simplicity and the clear separation of the different species based on the measured attributes.
 Using the features of the iris flowers, researchers and data scientists can classify each sample into one of the three species.
 One class (setosa) is linearly separable from the other 2; the other 2 (versicolor and virginica) are not linearly separable from each other [g1], [g7].

 # Using the Program
 <a name="Using-the-Program"></a>